 However, not all feedback is glowing.
 Some customers have reported issues, such as:

-• Underwriting Delays: Some experienced long waits during the underwriting process, with one reviewer mentioning it took over four months with poor communication.
+- Underwriting Delays: Some experienced long waits during the underwriting process, with one reviewer mentioning that it took over four months and was accompanied by poor communication.

 These complaints are not unique to Ladder—many insurance companies face similar issues.
 According to the National Association of Insurance Commissioners (NAIC), the complaint index for Ladder’s partner insurers is mixed.
-Some have fewer complaints than expected, while others have more, but overall, the complaint levels are not unusually high.
+Some have fewer complaints than expected, while others have more; however, the overall complaint levels are not unusually high.

 How Does the Claims Process Work?